 Dave’s love of life is contagious and his irreplaceable energetic personality is the foundation of the fun, inclusive environment at CUC.

-Julia is an experienced leader who brings energy, patience, and humor to CUC in her 5th year of coaching.
+Julia is an experienced leader who brings energy, patience, and humor to CUC in her 7th year of coaching.
 She began playing for YHB in 2008 and captained the team to a State Championship in 2010.
-In 2011, Julia took her talents to James Madison University and quickly became an impact player.
-Now, as a senior in her second year of captaining, Julia leads the JMU women’s team at tournaments across the country.
+In 2011, Julia took her talents to James Madison University and quickly became an impact player and eventual captain.

 Julia works for APS in preschool special education.
 So no matter how uncoordinated your kid is, Julia has seen worse.
 Julia has coached the Yorktown/WL girls teams for 3 years including 2 upset state championships.
 In 2017 she coached the DC Youth All Start Team Justice at the National Championships in Minnesota.
 Her experience on the field and on the sideline combined with her deep love for her dog, Rooney, make her a perfect fit for coaching at CUC.